DJ Harvey (American football)

 DJ Harvey (born February 17, 2003) is an American college football cornerback for the USC Trojans.
 He previously played for the Virginia Tech Hokies and the San Jose State Spartans.

 Early life

 Harvey grew up in Palmdale, California and attended Sierra Canyon School in Chatsworth.
 He was a four-star recruit and rated as one of the top cornerbacks in the nation in the class of 2021.
 During his high school career, Harvey played on both sides of the ball, amassing over 3,300 all-purpose yards, 94 tackles, and 12 interceptions.
 He committed to play college football at Virginia Tech over offers from LSU, Oregon and USC, among others.

 College career

 Virginia Tech

 Harvey began his college career at Virginia Tech in 2021.
 He appeared in 14 games over two seasons, primarily in a reserve role and on special teams.
 During his time with the Hokies, he recorded five tackles and returned one punt for 13 yards.

-On November 28, 2022, Harvey announced that he would enter the transfer portal.
+On November 28, 2022, Harvey announced that he would enter the NCAA transfer portal.